cpvanlue/dive-bug/README.md

-# Final Project, Iteration 1: Dive Bug
+# Final Project, Iteration 2: Dive Bug
 A project by Caleb Van Lue.

 ## How to Play
-In this early iteration of Dive Bug, Tug is exploring the waters!
-Using A and D or the left and right arrow keys, Tug can move left and right on the screen.
+Tug is being attacked by schools of fish!
+Using A and D or the left and right arrow keys, you can move left and right on the screen.
 To swim upwards, press Space.
-To swim more towards the surface, you can repeatedly press space to gain momentum and move upwards.
+To move toward the surface, you can repeatedly swim to gain momentum and move upwards.
 To move slightly faster, hold Shift.

-Tug is also learning how to defend himself!
-He recently discovered his ability to shoot fireballs (yes, fireballs) underwater!
-To shoot in the direction that he is facing, press Enter.
-Fireballs need a short time to recover, but can be shot relatively quickly.
+To attack the fish that are coming toward you, use fireballs.
+Press Enter to shoot a fireball in the direction that you are facing.
+The smaller, blue fish have a health of 1, and the larger, red fish have a health of 2, meaning they need to be shot one and two times respectively to be eliminated.
+Each enemy death increases the score by 100 points.
+You can get hit by enemies 3 times before being eliminated.
+You can also be eliminated by sinking too deep.
+See how long you can survive!

 ## Project Report
-Though my project may not feel like a complete game just yet, I am proud of what I have come up with.
-In terms of the progress that I had planned on for this first iteration, I feel that I have succeeded in completing those requirements and creating elements in this game to work exactly as I'd want them.
-Of course, a lot of my time was spent experimenting with my code.
-I wanted to mimic a Mario-esque underwater level style for my physics engine, which I feel turned out relatively well.
-I will likely improve upon it as time goes on.

-I personally believe that a lot of the value that a player receives from a game comes from the main character: the one that they are controlling.
-Things like movement, animations, abilities and things of that nature really create a connection between the player and the game, and if its strong enough, that game could become a lifelong favorite.
-I feel that the work I put into the player's abilities and movement in this iteration help to make my project more enjoyable to play and move around in.
-I'm very excited to start implementing enemies to give more of a purpose to the game.

-Something that I feel I could improve upon is my time committment to this project.
-I've had quite a few other large projects and personal issues going on these past few weeks and I saw this project as one that could sit on the back burner for awhile.
-Lo and behold, I regret that decision and it is something that I will improve upon in future iterations.
-This project gets me excited now.

-Overall I am proud of the progress that I've made.
-Though there isn't much of an objective yet, the player movement is fun and the abilities such as the fireball give a nice preview as to where the game is heading.
-I feel that I put forth a great submission based on my initial plan for this iteration and I am excited to continue moving forward.

 - [X] D-1: The repository link is submitted to Canvas before the project deadline.
 - [X] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
 - [X] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.